open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.11 Stop the GPU-accelerated MCU cluster {#Conferencesection2_3_11}

-To stop the GPU-accelerated MCU cluster, do as following:
+To stop the GPU-accelerated MCU cluster, follow these steps:
 1. Run the following commands on primary node to stop the application and MCU manager nuve:

         cd Release-<Version>/